Deepak-28/PwC-Switzerland-Power-BI/README.md

 ---

-Thank you for participating in the PwC Switzerland Power BI Job Simulation Program!
-We hope these resources help you develop your Power BI skills and create insightful visualizations.
+Thank you to The Forage for the  PwC Switzerland Power BI Job Simulation Program!
+This program is  helped me to  develop my Power BI skills and insightful visualizations.